Brazilian drug war: Amigos dos Amigos

+ADA graffiti on the walls of the Rocinha favela.

-Amigos dos Amigos (Friends of Friends) or ADA is another of Rio de Janeiro's most prominent drug gangs, historically having strongholds in Rocinha -- the largest of the favelas in greater Rio de Janeiro.
+Amigos dos Amigos (Literally "Friends of Friends"), known as "ADA", is one of Rio de Janeiro's most prominent drug gangs, historically having strongholds in Rocinha -- the largest of the favelas in greater Rio de Janeiro.
 The criminal organization formed in the late 1990s by ex-members of Comando Vermelho -- who were expelled due to the killing of another member -- in order to compete for territorial dominance.
 CV is still ADA's biggest rival, along with the Terceiro Comando Puro (Third Pure Command, TCP).

-in 2004, after the death of the previous boss of Rochinha, Luciano Barbosa da Silva, or Lulu, a leader of CV, Antônio Bonfim Lopes, better known as "Nem" or "Nem da Rocinha" gained control of Rocinha and became one of the major leaders of ADA.
-Under his control of Rocinha, corruption, rather than violence increased, leading to an era of relative calm in the favela while continuously strengthening ADA's drug trafficking schemes and the consolidation of power over political networks and social projects.
-This included the financial and social support of political candidates, provision of services and regularly held parties and celebrations.
+in 2004, after the death of the previous "owner" of the Rocinha favela (Luciano Barbosa da Silva, known as "Lulu", one of the "bosses" of the CV faction), ADA drug lord Antônio Bonfim Lopes (also known as "Nem" or "Nem da Rocinha") took control of the region and became the biggest leader in the faction.
+Under his control, the favela experienced an era of relative calm and peace, while continuously strengthening ADA's drug trafficking schemes and the consolidation of power over political networks and social projects.
+This included financial and social support for "friendly" political candidates, provision of lacking basic services and the distribution of food baskets to families living in the slums.

+Large portions of money were also destined to holding massive parties, "bailes funk" and celebrations, which, according to the police, have been used as important ways to generate not only local entertainment, but also income to these groups, mostly through the illegal commerce of drugs, tobacco and liquor, as well as prostitution, extortion and robberies.
 Nem's eventual arrest in 2011 led to years of incessant turf wars for control of Rocinha among ADA and CV, which are still ongoing.
-Although unconfirmed, it is thought that Nem still leads ADA operations from within prison.
+Although unconfirmed, it is generally thought that Nem still leads ADA operations from within prison.